ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 No longer are we slaves to the cruel master of time - as the years go by, our estimation of project economics will stay stable and consistent, rather than varying wildly based on when we are doing our modelling.

-As new price data becomes available, it's possible that our typical year forecast may change (due to both the long term statistics changing, or recent data being more typical), but this will be minor compared to the massive year on year swings we get with the standard industry approaches.
+As new price data becomes available, our typical year forecast will change (due to both the long term statistics changing, or recent data being more typical), but the variance from these changes will be minor compared to the massive year on year swings we get with the standard industry approach.

 # Discussion

+Above we have seen how great our typical year forecast is at reducing error - let's now discuss some challenges and potential extensions.

 ## Challenges